Trump rips GOP for Hill failures, after siding with Dems over Ryan and McConnell

 Yet Trump’s discussions with Democrats reflect a growing frustration with Capitol Hill Republicans, who repeatedly have been unable to pass legislation to roll back the Affordable Care Act – as referenced in Friday’s tweet.

 Further, Trump for months has prodded Republicans to lower the 60-vote standard needed to pass controversial legislation to a simple 51-vote majority.
 This is the “Filibuster Rule” he mentioned on Friday.
-McConnell, though, has long been resistant to changing those rules – perhaps concerned it could come back to hurt the party whenever the GOP is in the minority.
+Senate Majority Leader Mitch McConnell, R-Ky., though, has long been resistant to changing those rules – perhaps concerned it could come back to hurt the party whenever the GOP is in the minority.
 Further, the last ObamaCare overhaul bill was not subject to the 60-vote standard and failed anyway.

 But Trump has been struggling to pass elements of his agenda through the GOP-controlled Congress.
 A source told Fox News that in striking the short-term debt-ceiling deal, Trump wanted to clear the decks so he could get Congress to focus on tax reform – his big legislative agenda item this fall, which he touted during a speech late Wednesday in North Dakota.